Communities in Schools of Atlanta

 What I’d tell a recent graduate: Big Dreams + Hard Work = Opportunity

-In 2019 Ángel Cabrera became the 12th president of the Georgia Institute of Technology, following a seven-year stint as president of George Mason University.
-From 2004 to 2012 Cabrera was president of the Thunderbird School of Global Management, which is now part of Arizona State University.
-As a business educator, he has played a key role in advancing professional ethics, internationalization, and corporate social responsibility and has been published in leading academic journals.
+In 2019 Ángel Cabrera became the 12th president of the Georgia Institute of Technology, one of the leading and most research-intense public universities in the nation.
+During his first year as president, he steered the institution through the Covid-19 pandemic and produced a new strategic plan focused on impact, access, and inclusive innovation.
+Previously Cabrera served a seven-year stint as president of George Mason University.
+From 2004 to 2012 he was president of the Thunderbird School of Global Management, which is now part of Arizona State University.
 Born in Madrid, Cabrera is the first native of Spain to serve as president of an American university.

 Education: Universidad Politécnica de Madrid, Georgia Tech (MS, PhD)

 Why I chose this work: Education is the best tool we have to shape the world for the better.
 I have always been an educator at heart and have always known I would be in education one way or another.

 Notable achievements: Carnegie Corporation of New York Great Immigrant (2017), Aspen Institute Henry Crown Fellow (2008), Businessweek Star of Europe (2004)